cognitedata/cognite-sdk-dotnet/README.md

 An SDK for accessing the Cognite API (v5).
 Made as part of the 2019 February 14th hackathon and is work-in-progress (WIP).

 The goal was to learn the Cognite API and experiment with [Domian Modelling](https://pragprog.com/book/swdddf/domain-modeling-made-functional) and Type Driven Development.
-Thus make the code reflect the specification as much as possible and significantly reduce the need for unit-testing.
+Thus make the code reflect the specification as much as possible and hopefully be able to significantly reduce the need for unit-testing.

 The SDK is written as a dual domain SDK for both C# and F#.